atmin/jtmpl/README.md

 	* _partials are not currently supported, plans are to support id-based and URL-based partials_

-	* _setting a new delimiter is not currently supported_

 * it's a [MV(C)](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) micro-framework for the browser